ugbeadie/ugbeadie/README.md

 Frontend Web Developer
 ----------------------

-🚀 Web Developer | Building fast, accessible, and user-friendly web apps with a love for clean UI.
+🚀 Web & Mobile Developer | Building fast, accessible, and user-friendly web and mobile apps with a love for clean UI.

 * 🖥️  See my portfolio at [ugbefolio](http://ugbefolio.netlify.app)
 * ✉️  You can contact me at [ugbeadie3@gmail.com](mailto:ugbeadie3@gmail.com)